AJORGEST/vpn-client-to-site-aws/README.md

 # 4.Associate ClientVPN Endpoint

-* From the Client VPN Endpoints area of the VPC console, select the A4L Client VPN endpoint.
+* From the `Client VPN Endpoints` area of the VPC console, select the DEMO Client VPN endpoint.
 * Click the Associations tab and click Associate
-* Click the VPC* dropdown and click the A4L-VPC
+* Click the VPC* dropdown and click the `VPC-DEMO`
-* Open in a new tab, the VPC, Subnets console https://console.aws.amazon.com/vpc/home?region=us-east-1#subnets:
+* Open in a new tab, the VPC, Subnets -> console `https://console.aws.amazon.com/vpc/home?region=us-east-1#subnets:`
-* Locate the subnet ID for the 3 private subnets in the A4L VPC
+* Locate the subnet ID for the 3 private subnets in the VPC DEMO
 * Click the Choose a subnet to associate* dropdown and pick the first available PRIV subnet from the list (PRIV-A, PRIV-B, PRIV-C)
 * Click Associate then click Close
 * The VPN Endpoint will now be associated, you need to pause here and wait for the state of the VPN endpoint to change from Pending-associate to Available